Robert C. Hockett

 Robert C. Hockett is an American lawyer, law professor, and policy advocate.
 He holds two positions at Cornell University (the Edward Cornell Professor of Law at Cornell Law School and a Professor of Public Affairs), is senior counsel at investment firm Westwood Capital, LLC, and was a Fellow at The Century Foundation think tank.
-As of 2019, he is advising Congresswoman Alexandria Ocasio-Cortez on the Green New Deal.

 Career

 Hockett earned his B.A. and J.D. degrees from the University of Kansas where he was also selected as a Rhodes Scholar.
 His prelegal background is in philosophy, finance, and economics.
 While at Oxford he earned a Master's in Philosophy and Economics and later earned LL.M. and J.S.D. degrees from Yale University.
 Hockett also served as a law clerk for Judge Deanell Reece Tacha, Chief Judge of the United States Court of Appeals for the Tenth Circuit.